 If you’re looking for a cheap family holiday this Easter, then this Egyptian resort is a great choice.
 In recent years the numbers of beach-front resorts have grown steadily offering great all-inclusive options.
 It’s also going to be hot - think the later twenties - so the kids will love cooling off at the waterparks as well as in the sea.
 For adult-only holidays, there’s specialist hotels and clubs with private beaches, if you’re looking to chill out away from the crowds.
 Holidaymakers of all ages however can enjoy the coral gardens and reefs.
 You can just snorkel and see the fish or go for one of the diving experiences the area is famous for.
 If you want a break from the beach - its possible to do a day trip to Cairo, and from there you can get to Giza and see the pyramids.

-This year we have a late Easter, and we have to wait until we get well into April before our second bank holiday of the year.
+This year we have a slightly earlier Easter compared to the April Bank Holiday in 2019 so we only have to wait until we get into the middle of April before our second bank holiday of the year.
 So let’s make the most of it when it arrives.
-In 2019 you can get a whopping 16 consecutive days off by only using eight days annual leave.
-All you need to do is book off April 15-18 and then the 23rd-26th the following week.
-Thanks to the four-day weekend - you can double your time off.
+While in 2019 you could get a whopping 16 consecutive days off by only using eight days annual leave - this year we're not so lucky.
+But get in first by booking off April 6-9 and then the 14th-17th the following week for a bumper two week holiday for just 8 days off thanks to the four-day weekend.

 We get two bank holidays in May, both falling on a Monday.
 One at the beginning of the month, the other at the end.
 We then have to wait until the end of the summer for the late August bank holiday.
 After that it’s Boxing Day - December 26th.